ArtyKrafty/detection/README.md

 - `instance segmentation` into classes` COCO`
 - `instance segmentation` for detecting weapons on a custom [dataset](https://github.com/ArtyKrafty/detection/blob/main/configs/COCO-InstanceSegmentation_weapon/weapon_data.tar).
 The images were taken from the [MLWhiz](https://github.com/MLWhiz/object_detection) repository, which I mapped out manually using [supervise.ly](https://supervise.ly/).

-You can watch the training in this [notebook](https://nbviewer.org/github/ArtyKrafty/detection/blob/main/configs/COCO-InstanceSegmentation_weapon/weapon_detection_ipynb__.ipynb), if you want to train your detector (available in [Collab ] (https://colab.research.google.com/drive/1TOSFHYrQrxToQ4v5azP8xzpuLcgEKrQ3?usp=sharing)).
+You can watch the training in this [notebook](https://nbviewer.org/github/ArtyKrafty/detection/blob/main/configs/COCO-InstanceSegmentation_weapon/weapon_detection_ipynb__.ipynb), if you want to train your detector (available in [Collab](https://colab.research.google.com/drive/1TOSFHYrQrxToQ4v5azP8xzpuLcgEKrQ3?usp=sharing)).
 The weights of the base models can be taken from the [zoo](https://github.com/facebookresearch/detectron2/blob/main/detectron2/model_zoo/model_zoo.py) - form `.yaml` similarly to those presented in the` config` folder
 - `separate background` - separation of the background, instead of annotation.
 Idea suggested by [Arosław Gilewski](https://medium.com/deepvisionguru/how-to-embed-detectron2-in-your-computer-vision-project-817f29149461)